ASV Mark III radar: H2S, new Mark III

 Robert Hanbury Brown was convinced the H2S radar being developed for RAF Bomber Command could be adapted for anti-shipping work, simply by changing the antenna to one suited to an aircraft flying at 2000 ft rather than 20000 ft.
 He continued working on this project with the primary developers of H2S, EMI.

 By late 1942, Metox had been introduced and Ferranti reported that the Mark III would not be available in numbers for some time.
 Brown's H2S-based adaptation was largely complete and it would be possible to have a small number of hand-built units installed by the end of 1942.
 This system, working at 10 cm, would be invisible to Metox.
-The TRE team in charge of ASVS was not under the control of Dee and he was happy to point out their problems.
-On 25 September 1942, at a meeting at the DCD, he pointed out that the AI and ASV teams were developing separate systems that were, from a signals perspective, almost identical.
+The TRE team in charge of ASVS was not under the control of Dee, so he was happy to point out problems with their design.
+On 25 September 1942, at a meeting at the DCD, Dee pointed out that the AI and ASV teams were developing separate systems that were, from a signals perspective, almost identical.
 The only major difference was that ASV had larger displays.
-Dee proposed abandoning the Ferranti system and using the H2S-based system.
+He proposed abandoning the Ferranti system and using the H2S-based system.